 I will ask them to warm up the referral.

-Now, for my opinion:
+Now, in my opinion:

 They tried, that’s good!
 It is certainly a step in the right direction.
 Recognize them for that.
 The bigger issue is: if you are getting bad referrals, maybe it is time to look in the mirror.
 This is kind of like a sales team that can’t describe the company’s products and services.
 They have not been trained.
 Think of your referral network as your sales team.
 Train them!
 Below are some ideas on how to do that, starting with some personal business reflection.